-While his adventures begin on a pale horse, he rides a number of different steeds of many different colors including bays (89%), dapple grays (5%), blacks (3%), chestnuts (2%), and a blonde sorrel, a pinto and a buckskin once.
+While his adventures begin on a pale horse, he rides a number of different steeds of many different colors including bays (91%), dapple grays (5%), blacks (1.5%), buckskins (1%), and a blonde sorrel and a pinto once (1.5%).
 Two bays dominate.
-One has an irregular blaze and a white left front stocking and right front sock.
-The second sports a white pastern on his left front and stocking on his right rear.**** The only mount that Paladin refers to by name is Ezekial (3).
+One has an irregular blaze and front socks.
+The second sports a white pastern on his left front and sock on his right rear.**** The only mount that Paladin refers to by name is Ezekial (3).

 How is Paladin described by those who have met him?